 Emory Farmers Market

-The Emory Farmers Market is held during the academic year from 11am to 3pm on Tuesdays in front of Cox Hall.
-The market is held monthly during the summer.
-The market is sponsored by the Office of Sustainability Initiatives in cooperation with Emory Dining.
+The Emory Farmers Market is held weekly during the academic year and monthly during the summer.
+It is run, sponsored, and promoted by the Office of Sustainability Initiatives in collaboration with Emory Dining.
 It is governed by a subcommittee of the Sustainable Food Committee, which is currently convened by Chad Sunstein, the Farmers Market Manager.